ONE – learning, knowing, is HELICAL (a growing process)

 The VAST majority of what any of us knows, ALMOST EVERYTHING we base our choices and actions on, is a product of the learning – knowing work of other people.
 That starts with our parents, of course, but expands greatly from there.

 Both of those realities mean that knowing well actually requires some good moral or ethical health.
-Integrity, purposefulness, openness, humility.
-You won’t practice either the helix principle or the community principle without some degree of those characteristics.
+Integrity, purposefulness, openness, humility. we won’t practice either the helix principle or the community principle without some degree of those characteristics.

 SO … knowing with any reliability depends on doing those things.

-Which includes some circling back, always with integrity and alertness.
+Moving forward, which includes some circling back, always with integrity and alertness.

-Knowing well requires some good moral health - integrity, purposefulness, openness, humility.
-You won’t practice the helix principle or the community principle well without some degree of those characteristics.Click To TweetAnd I have a lot to learn – to keep learning – even though I am an educated and elderly “pastor-teacher”.
+I have a lot to learn – to keep learning – even though I am an educated and elderly “pastor-teacher”.
 I suspect we all do.

 Those who have a track record of frequent incompetence &/or dishonesty, I do not accept as serious guides – that means